Baja 1000

 The Baja 1000 is an annual Mexican off-road motorsport race held on the Baja California Peninsula, with a course of up to about 850 or more miles.
 It is one of the most prestigious off-road races in the world, having attracted competitors from six continents.
 The race was founded by Ed Pearlman in 1967 and is sanctioned by SCORE International.
 The race is the final round of a four-race annual series, which also includes the San Felipe 250, the Baja 400 and the Baja 500.
 The 2017 Baja 1000 marked the 50th anniversary of the race.

 The Baja 1000 has various types of classes, including Trophy trucks, Dirtbikes, Truggys, Side-by-sides, Baja Bugs and Buggies, all competing at the same time on the same course.
 The course has remained relatively the same over the years, with about every other event being either a point-to-point race from Ensenada to La Paz or a loop race starting and finishing in Ensenada.
 The name of the event can be misleading, as the mileage varies for the type of event.
 A "Loop" can be 600 to 850 miles starting and finishing in Ensenada or "Point to Point", also known as the 900.

-Some winners of the race with 3rd place going to Jorge Jimenez in 2012 and 2nd place going to Bryce Menzies in 2022 and 1st to Andy McMillan in 2023.
 Competitors face many challenges, including sudden terrain drops, cliffs, boulders, traction disruptors, mud, dunes, visibility issues, dust, fog, mirages, dark road traffic, spectators, cattle, and local wildlife.